Skip to main content

 What do you need to do?

-• The relevant team will refer to the NHS England National Genomic Test Directory eligibility criteria to determine which tests are available to your patient.
-The directory itself provides a list of all available tests.
+• The requesting clinician will refer to the NHS England National Genomic Test Directory eligibility criteria to determine which, out of the list of tests available, is relevant for the clinical scenario and phenotype.

 • Information about patient eligibility and test indications was correct at the time of writing.
 When requesting a test, please refer to the National Genomic Test Directory to confirm the right test for your patient.